MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericldap.md

 * Microsoft .NET 4.5.2 Framework or later

+Deploying this connector may require changes to the configuration of the directory server as well as configuration changes to MIM.
+For deployments involving integrating MIM with a third party directory server in a production environment, we recommend customers work with their directory server vendor, or a deployment partner for help, guidance and support for this integration.

 ### Detecting the LDAP server
 The Connector relies upon various techniques to detect and identify the LDAP server.
 The Connector uses the Root DSE, vendor name/version, and it inspects the schema to find unique objects and attributes known to exist in certain LDAP servers.
 This data, if found, is used to pre-populate the configuration options in the Connector.